chenghuzi/Re-Feedback_Alignment/README.md

 `re2.py` is for the nolinear network on MNIST dataset.

+`check2.py` is for the evaluation of the network on MNIST dataset.

-Result in `figs/e1.png` mathes with the that in the paper very well; Performance of `figs/e2.png` matches well, whereas the angle are not so proper when compared with the paper.
+Result in `figs/e1.png` seems great.

+Performance of `figs/e2.png` matches the result in the paper also, whereas the change of angle is not so close to that of the paper.